ahuigo/xlparser/README.en.md

 ## Install

     pip install xlparser
+    # or
+    pip3 install xlparser

 If you want to filter fields, it will be convenient with [xcut](https://github.com/ahuigo/xcut).

     pip install xcut
+    # or
+    pip3 install xcut

 ## Usage